-Candidates should note that the name in the e-Admit Card in some cases may be abbreviated due to technical reasons.
+Candidates should note that the name in the e-Admission Certificate in some cases may be abbreviated due to technical reasons.

-- (ii) In the event of a candidate downloading more than one e-admission certificate from the website of the Commission, he/she should use only one of these admission certificates for appearing in the examination. - (iii) The candidates must ensure that their E-Mail IDs given in their Online Applications are valid and active as the Commission may use electronic mode of communication while contacting them at different stages of examination processes. - (iv) A candidate must see that communications sent to him/her at the address stated in his/her application are redirected, if necessary.
+- (ii) The candidates must ensure that their E-Mail IDs given in their Online Applications are valid and active as the Commission may use electronic mode of communication while contacting them at different stages of examination processes. - (iii) A candidate must see that communications sent to him/her at the address stated in his/her application are redirected, if necessary.
 Change in address should be communicated to the Commission at the earliest opportunity.
-Although the Commission make every effort to take account of such changes, they cannot accept any responsibility in the matter. - (v) If a candidate receives an e-Admit Card in respect of some other candidate the same should immediately be brought to the notice of Commission with a request to issue the correct e-Admit Card.
-Candidates may note that they will not be allowed to take the examination on the strength of an e-Admit Card issued in respect of another candidate.
+Although the Commission make every effort to take account of such changes, they cannot accept any responsibility in the matter. - (iv) Candidates may note that they will not be allowed to take the examination on the strength of an e-Admission Certificate issued in respect of another candidate.